libretro/libretro-database/README.md

 ### Header Guidelines for DATs

-The `description " "` and `comment " "` fields within a libretro dat's `clrmamepro ( )` header should be used to clarify the origin and source of the data and file.
+The `description " "` and `comment " "` fields within a libretro dat's `clrmamepro ( )` header should be used to clarify the origin, source, and/or purpose of the data and file.
+The description and comment header fields are intended for documentation purposes, are ignored by RetroArch, and can be freely changed without issue.
 For example, if a .dat includes 3rd party upstream data processed through a github author's build/scrape script(s), the comment and description (or other appropriate header fields) should contain information about _both_ those aspects of the dat's origin.
-The description and comment header fields are intended for documentation purposes, are ignored by RetroArch, and can be freely changed without issue.
+If the .dat file is meant to cover a particular niche of data, the description field should explain it.

-Only the `name` field of a `.dat` file header must match a uniform system name recognized by RetroArch, not the `description` field.
+The `name` field of a `.dat` file header should match the name that is specified by the core in the [.info file for the core](https://github.com/libretro/libretro-super/tree/master/dist/info) (often but not always `manufacturer - systemname` or similar).
+The `description` field should be descriptive and informative about the `.dat` file's origin and purpose.

 ## Repository Contents